UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 # Planned Outages

-!!! important "UCL Christmas closing"
+!!! important "UCL Easter closing"
-    UCL's closure dates for Christmas are Thurs 23 Dec to Mon 3 Jan inclusive.
+    UCL's closure dates for Easter are Weds 13 April 2022 to Mon 18 April inclusive.
-    The clusters will be left running, but any tickets or cluster problems will be dealt with after we return on 4th January.
+    Clusters not mentioned below will be left running, but any tickets or cluster problems will be dealt with after we return on 19th April.

     Email rc-support@ucl.ac.uk as usual.